getbubblenow/javicle/README.md

 ffmpeg incantations become ever more inscrutable.**

 JVCL is designed for readability and maintainability.
 JVCL will continue to evolve towards greater coverage of the full capabilities of ffmpeg.
-We also plan to introduce "function" concepts to create reusable compound operations, further increasing reusability and lowering long-term maintenance.

 # Who is JVCL not for?
 If you like GUIs, JVCL is probably not for you.